Bedding Down Near Bargains: Where to Stay Near Night Bazaar Chiang Mai

 Extended Stay Options: Homesteading in the Shopping District

-Digital nomads and longer-term visitors considering where to stay near Night Bazaar Chiang Mai benefit from substantial discounts for weekly and monthly bookings.
+Digital nomads and longer-term visitors planning a trip to Chiang Mai and considering where to stay near Night Bazaar benefit from substantial discounts for weekly and monthly bookings.
 The Astra Serviced Apartments ($600-900/month for a one-bedroom) blend hotel amenities with residential practicality, offering fully-equipped kitchens, weekly housekeeping, and enough space to maintain sanity during extended stays.
 Their high-speed WiFi delivers consistent 50-80 Mbps speeds – sufficient for video calls without the embarrassment of freezing mid-sentence.

 Palm Springs Place ($500-750/month) may have questionably appropriated its name from a California desert town, but its location a 10-minute walk east of the Night Bazaar positions residents within the perfect balance of convenience and calm.
 The property features a small pool, modest gym, and units with separate living areas and workspaces – crucial for those whose “working vacation” involves actual working.
 Both properties stand within two blocks of several laundry services charging approximately $2 per kilogram for wash-and-fold service, and within five blocks of supermarkets where western comfort foods command predictably inflated but not ruinous prices.